saltstack/salt-bootstrap/README.rst

 .. code:: console

-  docker built -t local/salt-bootstrap .
+  docker build -t local/salt-bootstrap .

 Start your new container with Salt services up and running: